Mold Release Agents

-Global leaders in release innovation.
+Global leaders in mold release agents and application expertise.

 Release agents are an integral part of many manufacturing processes.
-Specialty release agents can help you enhance productivity, extend tool/die/mold life, increase cycle times, improve part/surface quality, and reduce scrap and defect rates, along with many other potential benefits.
+Specialty mold release agents can help you enhance productivity, extend tool/die/mold life, increase cycle times, improve part/surface quality, and reduce scrap and defect rates, along with many other potential benefits.

 Conventional Release Agents

 We offer a broad portfolio of conventional (apply-every-cycle) mold release agents to meet the needs of our customers.
 Our conventional (sacrificial) mold release agents are: